Analyzing Friday Night Lights

 Judith Halberstam writes that the tomboy figure reflects a female desire to have the same access and freedoms as boys and men.
 As children, young girls can run and play with the boys with little pressure to give up their boyish, masculine ways.
 The tomboy has often been portrayed in media representation as a motherless figure who doesn't know any better than to want to be a boy because she has not been taught how to be a girl.
 Tomboys can dream of being whatever they want, but with the arrival of puberty "the tomboy instincts of millions of girls are remodeled into compliant forms of femininity" (Halberstam, p.
 156).
 For the tomboy, this has meant conforming to the dreams and aspirations of women: marrying the perfect man and becoming a mother.
 To allow for the continuation of a female's tomboyish ways, the feminine tomboy has become a figure of compromise and acceptance.
 The feminine tomboy counteracts culture's active denial of masculinity "to people with female bodies," but she can perform masculinity only if she also emphasizes her femininity (Halberstam, p.
 269).

 Season 4 introduces Friday Night Lights viewers to Jess Merriweather -- a teenager who's mother passed away as a girl, who takes care of her younger brothers, and who gained a love of football from her father (a former star quarterback).
 She is bright, independent, and strong willed.
+For Jess Merriweather, the expectations of being a young woman in Texas collides with her love of football and encourages her to become the compromising figure of the feminine tomboy.

 The show highlights Jess' femininity in many ways.
 She takes on the role of mother to her younger brothers, thus symbolizing her ability to fulfill a traditional female role.
 She wears her hair down, wears form fitting clothing, and dates the star quarterback.
 These representations signify for the viewer her femininity and, most importantly, her heterosexuality.
 In portraying Jess in this way, her masculine interests of being a football coach are tamed.
 She may have aspirations, but they do not override or eliminate her compulsion to follow traditional gender norms in regards to motherhood or sexuality.